Ashishmishra789/Junior-SQL-DBA-Assignment-/README.md

 CREATE NONCLUSTERED INDEX idx_Category ON Products (Category);

-2-View Execution Plan for First Query
+2- View Execution Plan for First Query

 To see the estimated execution plan without actually running the query, we can use: